dune73/test-4/tutorial-8/README.md

 Outgoing average:   0.0000    Median   0.0000    Standard deviation   0.0000
 ```

-So we have 10,000 requests and about half of them pass without raising any alarm.
+So we have 10,000 requests and about half of them pass without raising an alarm.
 Over 3,500 requests come in with an anomaly score of 5 and of the remaining requests form two distinct anomaly score clusters around 74 and 93.
 Then there is a very long tail with the highest group of requests scoring 171.
-That's more than 30 critical alerts on a single request (a critical alert gives 5 points, 30 critical alerts will thus score 200).
-Wow.
+That's more than 30 critical alerts on a single request (a critical alert gives 5 points, 30 critical alerts will thus score 150).
+Wow!

 Let's visualize this: